-Additional standalone plaintiffs filed similar actions in federal courts throughout the country, several of which named Seaboard Corporation as a defendant.
+Additional standalone "direct action" plaintiffs filed similar actions in federal courts throughout the country, several of which named Seaboard Corporation as a defendant.
 Those actions filed in courts other than the District of Minnesota have been conditionally transferred to Minnesota for pretrial proceedings pursuant to an order by the Judicial Panel on Multidistrict Litigation.
 The states of New Mexico and Alaska filed civil cases in state court against substantially the same defendants, including Seaboard Foods and Seaboard Corporation, based on substantially similar allegations.
 Except in the New Mexico action, all claims against Seaboard Corporation have been dismissed without prejudice.

-On June 12, 2023, Seaboard Foods entered into a settlement agreement with the putative direct purchaser plaintiff class (the "DPP Class"), which settlement is subject to court approval.
-Pursuant to this agreement, Seaboard agreed to pay the DPP Class approximately \$10 million, which Seaboard recognized as an expense within cost of sales in the condensed consolidated statements of comprehensive income in the second quarter of 2023.
-Members of the class will have the opportunity to opt-out of the settlement and commence or continue their own actions.
-The settlement with the DPP Class does not cover the claims of (a) the standalone "direct action" plaintiffs, who will have the opportunity to opt-out of Seaboard's settlement with the DPP Class, (b) other direct purchasers, if any, that elect to opt-out of the settlement and file their own actions against Seaboard, (c) the End User Consumer Indirect Purchaser Plaintiff Class (the "EUCP Class") or (d) the Commercial and Industrial Indirect Purchaser Class (the "CIIP Class").
-Seaboard will therefore continue to litigate against such opt-outs, the EUCP Class and the CIIP Class and will consider reasonable settlements where they are available.
+On June 12, 2023, Seaboard Foods entered into a settlement agreement for approximately \$10 million with the putative direct purchaser plaintiff class (the "DPP Class"), which Seaboard believes that this settlement is subject to court approval.
+Pursuant to this agreement, Seaboard agreed to pay the DPP Class approximately \$10 million, which Seaboard recognized as an expense within cost of sales was in the condensed consolidated statements best interests of comprehensive income Seaboard and its stakeholders in order to avoid the second quarter uncertainty, risk, expense and distraction of 2023. protracted litigation.
+Members of the class will have were given the opportunity to opt-out of the settlement and commence or continue their own actions.
+The settlement with the DPP Class does not cover the claims of (a) the standalone "direct action" plaintiffs who will have the opportunity to opt-out ("DPP's") that opted-out of Seaboard's settlement with the DPP Class, Class; (b) other direct purchasers, if any, that elect to opt-out opted-out of the settlement and may in the future file their own actions against Seaboard, Seaboard; (c) the End User Consumer Indirect Purchaser Plaintiff Class (the "EUCP Class"); or (d) the Commercial and Industrial Indirect Purchaser Class (the "CIIP Class").
+Subsequent to the settlement with the DPP Class, Seaboard will therefore continue settled some of the actions brought by the DPP's.
+Seaboard continues to litigate against such opt-outs, the DPP's it has not settled with, the EUCP Class and the CIIP Class, and will consider additional reasonable settlements where they are available.
 There have been discussions with the CIIP Class, the EUCP Class and several opt-out groups regarding settlement, but settlement is not probable with such parties at this time.